Clear Impact logo

 Author: Division of Substance Use Programs, Vermont Department of Health

 COVID-19 negatively impacted people substance use disorder treatment, consistent with the impact of people accessing medical care.
-Substance use disorder treatment providers closed in many states due to COVID-19, but all of Vermont's providers remained in business.
+Substance use disorder treatment providers closed in many states due to COVID-19, but all of Vermont's providers remained in business during that period.
+Since then, providers have been having trouble hiring staff and several providers have closed their doors, decreasing the number of people that can be served in they system.

 Reference: